DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 To get started, visit our purchasing page to order an M45 supercharger manifold, SU HIF44 snorkel adapter, the thermostat housing adapter (if running a vertical flow radiator), and the 5-rib crankshaft and water pump pulleys required for the serpentine belt conversion.
 You can then run your car as usual, naturally aspirated, while completing the balance of the conversion in stages to suit your budget and time constraints.

-We will soon be posting free downloadable templates to fabricate the mild steel supercharger mounts, and step-by-step installation instructions with detailed photos.
+There are now free downloadable templates available on our purchasing page to fabricate the mild steel supercharger mounts.
+We will soon be adding a separate page with step-by-step installation instructions featuring detailed photos.